Drug companies reach $260 million opioid settlement with Ohio counties, averting landmark trial | MarketScreener

-Drug distributors AmerisourceBergen Corp, Cardinal Health Inc and McKesson Corp will contribute $215 million toward the settlement, according to Hunter Shkolnik, an attorney for the counties.
+Drug distributors AmerisourceBergen Corp, Cardinal Health Inc and McKesson Corp will contribute $215 million towards the settlement, according to Hunter Shkolnik, an attorney for the counties.

 Israel-based drugmaker Teva Pharmaceutical Industries Ltd is paying $20 million in cash and will contribute $25 million worth of Suboxone, an opioid addiction treatment, according to Shkolnik.